-For further information or questions about USS 100, call the Department of Community Development and Outreach in the Faculty of Education, Health and Human Development at 604 986 1911 ext.
-7885 or visit BR362.
+For further information or questions about USS100, call the Community Development and Outreach department in the Faculty of Education, Health and Human Development at 604 986 1911 ext.
+7885 or visit Birch Building, room BR362.

 - Students who take university success courses tend to have higher grade point averages than their peers, are more likely to graduate from a college or university, are more likely to use resources and communicate with their instructors, and generally approach their studies with more confidence and conviction.

 University success courses are very beneficial to a number of different types of students: